 If you start your journey in Tashkent and head north, Khiva will be the last stop on your Uzbekistan itinerary.
 It’s not easy to get to, as it is a 7-hour train or car ride from Bukhara.
 But a trip to this darling little pedestrian-friendly old town, filled with history, is most certainly worth the trip!

-Check out our list of the 12 things you must see and do during your trip to Khiva, Uzbekistan.
+Check out our list of the 12 best things to see in Khiva, Uzbekistan.
 Enjoy!

 Quick Navigation Links